sidharthsinha/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - 10 Filters: `3x3x3`         `#W1`
   - Result image: `4x4x10`     `#W1a0`
   - Add b (bias) with `10x1` will get us : `4x4x10` image      `#W1a0 + b`
+  - The same number b is added to each element of the image obtained using one filter, therefore a set of 10 biases are obtained.
   - Apply RELU will get us: `4x4x10` image                `#A1 = RELU(W1a0 + b)`
   - In the last result p=0, s=1
   - Hint number of parameters here are: `(3x3x3x10) + 10 = 280`